ducstat/ducstat.github.io/_pages/about.md

 Master Research
 ======
-1. Thesis title: **High-throughput phenotyping of rice genotypes for nitrogen use efficiency.
+1. Thesis title: **High-throughput phenotyping of rice genotypes for nitrogen use efficiency**.
 2. Rice materials: 300 diverse rice genotypes (3k IRRI, BAM, national cultivars, etc).
 3. Objective: This aim of this study were to identify donors for nitrogen use efficiency (NUE) in rice using high throughput phenomics approach and to map QTLs/genes governing NUE in rice genotypes.
 4. University: ICAR - Indian Agricultural Research Institute, Nanaji Deshmukh Plant Phenomics Centre.